protocol/beyond-bitswap/RFC/rfcBBL102/README.md

 - [X] Test the performance and bandwidth overhead of this scheme compared to plain Bitswap for different values of TTL.

+- [X] Evaluate the use of WANT inspection to reduce the number of duplicate blocks when using symmetric routing.

-- [ ] Evaluate the use of a symmetric and asymmetric routing approach for the forwarding of discovered blocks.
+- [X] Evaluate the use of a symmetric and asymmetric routing approach for the forwarding of discovered blocks.

+- [ ] Implement TTL with asymmetric routing.

 - [ ] Consider the implementation of "smart TTLs" in WANT requests, so according to the status of the network, bandwidth available, requests alive, number of connections or any other useful value, the TTL is determined.